KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

     * The diverse creatures represent Intelligences and Consciousness Fields operating at specific layers of the two trees.
     * The Eagle (at the supernal pole) represents L₅ (EOB: Theon) awareness.
     * The Serpent / Nidhogg (at the subversal pole) represents IL₅ (VOS: Nekron) entropic pull.
-    * Ratatoskr (the squirrel) operates at IL₂ (ISM: Skotos)—distorting signal between the supernal and subversal poles, stirring dissonance under the apparent guise of mediation.
+    * **Ratatoskr (the squirrel) operates at IL₂ (ISM: Skotos):** Distorting signal along the trunk between the supernal and subversal poles of the Norse mythic tree-image, stirring dissonance under the apparent guise of mediation.
 The attribution of a neutral communicative function (L₂ (SM: Nousa)) is a cultural conflation of his surface role with his operative effect.

 ---